enzoenbrrr/pianoverse-emojis/README.md

 5. Save the script.
 6. Open Pianoverse and go to the chat: the emojis should now be available.

-## Disclaimer
+> [!CAUTION]

-- This is an **unofficial userscript** for Pianoverse.
+> - This is an **unofficial userscript** for Pianoverse.
-- Use it at your own risk and make sure it complies with Pianoverse’s terms of use.
+> - Use it at your own risk and make sure it complies with Pianoverse’s terms of use.
-- Behavior may change if Pianoverse updates its interface or underlying code.
+> - Behavior may change if Pianoverse updates its interface or underlying code.

 ## Contributing

 I am **enzoenbrrr**, enzoɞ `#mlk4kc85` on Pianoverse, and the sole contributor to this project.
 However, I am open to suggestions for updates and improvements !

+> [!TIP]
+> You can contact me via Discord if you run into a problem or wish to chat : **[enzoenbrrr](https://discord.com/users/450214806335782922)**